Lymah123/js-project-webpage-color-changing/README.md

 - D14.
 I started the backend of the forms on the hotel website.
 I set up the XAMPP for the database.
 - D15.
-I worked on both the HTML and MySQL backends for the form.
+I worked on both the HTML and MySQL backends for the signup form.